profitviews/swatchdog/README.md

       exec $python_executable /etc/swatchdog/swatchdog_slack.py test_server 'Message to send' "$0"
 ```

 Change `test_server` to the server name that the log-file is associated with and `Message to send` to a prefix to the log-line that will be sent.
+If you wish to send an alternative location of the `EnvironmentFile` that can be passed as the last parameter.
+It defaults to `/etc/swatchdog/env`.

 4. Specify Log File Locations